PLATINUM2025

 We collaborate with Your Way Home, Montgomery County's award-winning collective impact initiative, as well as other non-profit organizations and foundations in the area, to work towards providing shelter and supportive services to those who are experiencing homelessness, with the ultimate goal of making homelessness rare, brief, and nonrecurring.

-We also address food insecurity in eastern Montgomery County with our Family Promise Food Pantry, located in Abington, PA, which served nearly 1,900 individuals in FY2022.
+We also address food insecurity in eastern Montgomery County with our Family Promise Food Pantry, located in Abington, PA, which served 2,370 individuals in FY2024.

 To fulfill our goal of making homelessness rare, brief, and nonrecurring, we connect families to multiple services and resources.
-Through partnerships with 20+ congregations, more than 800 volunteers, and 35+ foundations and corporations, we offer:
+Through partnerships with 60+ congregations, hundreds of volunteers, and a range of foundations and corporations, we offer:

-• Emergency shelter (90 days) through the Interfaith Hospitality Network (20 families/year).
+• Emergency shelter (90 days) through our Interfaith Hospitality Networks.

-• Transitional shelter (2 years) at Hope Gardens (8 families/year).
+• Transitional shelter (2 years) at Hope Gardens.

-• An affordable housing option in the form of a two-family home with fair market rent through our Supportive Housing Program at Hope Forest and Hope on Fifth (4 families/year).
+• An affordable housing option in the form of a two-family home with fair market rent through our Supportive Housing Program at Hope Forest and Hope on Fifth.

-• Healthy food options through the Family Promise Food Pantry (2,000 individuals/year).
+• Healthy food options through the Family Promise Food Pantry.

 • Essential household items through the Basic Needs Program.